Sign up for publication news

-In recent years I’ve been content to explore my native land in pursuit of the ultimate nosy question: the state of Britain’s soul.
-My second book, The Secret Life of God, is a kind of spiritual investigation into twenty-first century Britain.
-It chronicles how, in an officially secular age, people are finding new ways of believing and belonging.
+Back home, she decided to explore a hidden side of her native land.
+Her second book, The Secret Life of God, is a kind of spiritual investigation into twenty-first century Britain which chronicles how, in a secular age, people are finding new ways of believing and belonging outside traditional religious institutions.